 In the first 2 years of life, your baby gets several vaccines to protect her.
 This schedule shows each vaccine your baby gets up to 6 years.
 It also shows how many doses she gets of each vaccine and when she gets them.

-This schedule is based on the vaccination schedule from the Centers for Disease Control and Prevention (CDC).
+This schedule (.PDF, 34KB) is based on the vaccination schedule from the Centers for Disease Control and Prevention (CDC).
 The CDC has done lots of research to make sure vaccination schedules are healthy and safe for children.

 Most babies don’t have side effects from vaccines.
 If they do, they usually aren't serious.